ComHem/sermo-event-api/README.md

 Following attributes are used for almost all events.

 - `type` sets which type of event it is, e.i. text, typing, heartbeat, handover, etc.
-- `platformId` is a unique id for the channel in which the customer has contacted us, e.i. comhem.se contact page, comhem.se assited sales or boxer.se contact page.
 - `userId` is an unique id for the customers/users.
 For the web a new unique id is generated for every new visit while for Messenger the user id connected to the facebook account will be used which is persistent over time.

 ## Inbound

 Inbound events are events sent from customer to the bot or the agent application.
+In addition to the common event attributes, all inbound attributes specify a `platformId` which is a unique id for the channel in which the customer has contacted us, e.i. comhem.se contact page, comhem.se assited sales or boxer.se contact page.

 ### inbound text